Many people find themselves looking after someone else's child without realising they may be involved in private fostering.

 Any professionals who come across a private fostering arrangement also have a duty to notify the council if they do not believe this has already been done.

-If you think you might be involved in a private fostering arrangement in Torbay, visit the Torbay council website for further information and to download the correct forms.
+If you think you might be involved in a private fostering arrangement in Torbay, visit the Private Fostering page on the Torbay Council website for further information and to download the correct forms.
 You can also call 01803 208100 or email email@example.com